-- Real-time synchronization.
-Securing your environment requires that terminated employees lose access immediately. - Two-way sync.
-For hybrid environments with both on-premises and cloud services, Okta enables SaaS applications to push groups and user profiles back to AD. - A 100 percent on-demand offering.
-Okta's core service is a multi-tenant solution with a very light footprint, and an AD agent that installs locally but without any appliances to buy or maintain. - Seamless high availability.
-Failover between Okta agents running in parallel is instantaneous and results in no interruption of service for your users, and requires no dedicated hardware. - A single AD integration.
-Configure it once and then federate Active Directory across all of your SaaS applications. - Outbound AD connection over HTTPS.
-Okta's lightweight agent makes a secure, outbound-only connection over HTTPS-no firewall configuration changes are required. - Out-of-band authentication.
-Okta authenticates a user with aSaaS application and then gets out of the way.
-All ongoing traffic is between the user and the application. - Trusted and untrusted domain coverage.
-Okta provides integration with trusted and untrusted Active Directory domains in parallel.
+- A complete end-to-end solution that requires no services to install and includes: - Self-configurable, secure, and fully automatic integration with your existing AD infrastructure, with no manual group mappings required. - A large catalog of preintegrated business and personal applications.
+Okta manages and updates the integrations so you never have to worry about continued seamless integration as underlying applications change. - A single sign-on home page and mobile application for every user that offers one-click access to all of their web applications. - An integrated administrative experience that allows you to manage users, applications, and your AD integration from one console, anywhere, anytime, and on multiple devices. - Real-time synchronization.
+Securing your environment requires that terminated employees lose access immediately. - Two-Way Sync.
+For hybrid environments with both on-premise and cloud services Okta enables SaaS applications to push groups and user profiles back to AD. - A 100 percent on-demand offering.
+Okta's core service is a multi-tenant solution with a very light footprint and an AD agent that installs locally but without any appliances to buy or maintain. - Seamless High Availability.
+Failover between Okta agents running in parallel is instantaneous and results in no interruption of service for your users, and requires no dedicated hardware.

+- A single AD integration that enables you to configure once and then federate Active Directory across all of your SaaS applications. - Outbound AD connection over HTTPS.
+Okta's lightweight agent makes a secure, outbound-only connection over HTTPS-no firewall configuration changes are required. - Out- of-band authentication.
+Okta authenticates a user with the SaaS application and then gets out of the way.
+All ongoing traffic is between the user and the application. - Integration with trusted and untrusted Active Directory domains in parallel.

-Get Started with Your Free Trial
+Getting Started with Your Free Trial

-To discover how easy it is to establish a comprehensive integration with Active Directory for your SaaS applications, and to begin securely scaling your cloud-based applications, visit www.okta. com/freetrial to get started.
-To see how easy it is to set up, follow the QR code to watch a video (QR Code link to a video)
+To discover how easy it is to establish a comprehensive integration with Active Directory for your SaaS applications, and to begin securely scaling your cloud-based applications, visit www.okta. com/freetrial to get started with Okta.